 Why did you apply?

-When did you come?
+When did you come to Berlin?

 What did you do in Berlin?

-What did you think of the program?
+What did you think of the project?